amaysaxena/assignment-dbms/README.md

 ## Adding a new problem to the question bank

 To add a new problem to the question bank, create a new `.tex` file in an appropriate subdirectory of the `problems` folder.
 It doesn't actually matter how you organize the `problems` folder, but it is best to keep this folder organized by topic.
-In this new TeX file, write your new problem and its solution using the `problem` LaTeX environment defined in the `106-assignment.sty` style file.
+In this new TeX file, write your new problem and its solution using the `problem` LaTeX environment defined in the `assignment.sty` style file.
 This TeX file should not have a preamble though, as we will later include this file in a different document which will have a preamble and will be the file that actually gets compiled.
 The following is the necessary syntax for using the `problem` environment to define a new problem.

 ```
 \begin{problem}{Title of the problem}